International Organization for

-7. GOVERNANCE OF IOSCS: The governance of the IOSCS shall be the responsibility of an executive committee composed of five officers (president, vice-president, secretary, treasurer, and the immediate past president), the editors of its publications, up to nine members at large, and all honorary members.
+7. GOVERNANCE OF IOSCS: The governance of the IOSCS shall be the responsibility of an executive committee composed of five officers (president, vice-president, secretary, treasurer, and the immediate past president), the editors of its publications, and up to nine members at large.
 The executive committee shall carry on the business of the organization with full powers of implementation between meetings of the membership.
 It shall report its actions at the following annual meeting of the membership for homologation.

 8. ELECTION AND TERMS OF TENURE: The report of the nominating committee (see article 20) shall be presented to the annual meeting by the executive committee, and the nominees shall be elected by majority vote of members present.
 Other nominations may be made at the meeting by a mover and seconder, in which case such an election shall be by secret ballot.
 All terms of office shall be for three years.
 The number of members at large shall not exceed nine total, with one third of them selected each year in a three year rotation.
 Members at large who have served for two consecutive terms may not be renominated until at least one year out of office has passed.
 Presidents and vice-presidents may not serve for more than two consecutive terms.
 Other elected and appointed members shall not normally serve for more than two consecutive terms, but may be renominated or reappointed.

 9. PRESIDENT: The president shall preside at meetings of the membership, as well as at meetings of the executive committee.
 Should the president be unable to preside, the vice-president shall preside; should both the president and the vice-president be unable to preside, a former president of the organization shall preside, or a proxy appointed by the president.
 The president shall be an ex officio member of all standing and ad hoc committees and shall be deemed the chief executive officer of the organization.